OthmanYahya/Blackjack-web-game/README.md

 The game features a simple interface with two buttons:

 * **START GAME:** Click this button to begin a new game.
 It will deal two cards to the player and one to the dealer (player cards face up, dealer card face down).
-* **HIT:** This button allows you to draw an additional card for the player's hand.
+* **NEW CARD** This button allows you to draw an additional card for the player's hand.
 Be mindful of exceeding 21 (busting).

 The game follows standard Blackjack rules: